 Can we choose more than one officiant?

-Regarding choosing multiple officiants, we can confirm only one officiant at a time.
+We can have one officiant at a time attached to your file.
 Due to high demand, we're just not able to have 2 or 3 of our more popular officiants holding the same date and time indefinitely.
 We suggest couples provide us with a list in order of preference.

-Once availability has been confirmed, we ask that you speak with the officiant directly to see if you feel (s)he would be an appropriate choice for your special day.
-In the unlikely event you do not feel you are a match, we will do all we can to find someone more suitable and go to another choice of officiant at that time.
+Once availability has been confirmed, you should speak with the officiant directly to see if you feel (s)he would be an appropriate choice for your special day.
+In you do not feel you are a match, we will do all we can to find someone more suitable and go to another choice of officiant at that time.